UbiquityRobotics/speech_commands/README.md

-Speech Commands
+**Speech Commands

-This module has to date been prepared only for Loki.
+This module has to date been tested only on Loki.

 It consists of HTML and Javascript that utilizes the HTML5 Web Speech API.
-It runs only in browsers that support this API.
+This API runs only in browsers that support this API.
 At present, this means Chrome on Windows, Linux, and Android.
+In other browsers, commands may be issued by clicking arrows on the screen.

 After Loki is initialized so it can launch the ros-arduino-bridge, follow these instructions in order to install and run speech commands.

+**Installation:

 Note the Loki's IP address for later use as a url.